- Slim, light and comfortable

 One thing that hasn't changed is the water resistance of the Inspire.
 With the Inspire 2 you're getting the ability to submerge it in water up to 50 meters deep, making it suitable for showering and going for a swim.

-Screen complaints aside, it's a still a fitness tracker that's light and slimmer to wear all-day and to bed compared to other trackers.
-You have plenty of official and unofficial Inspire bands to mix up the look too and that's no doubt going to give it more appeal than other trackers.
+Screen complaints aside, it's still a fitness tracker that's light and slimmer to wear all day and to bed compared to other trackers.
+You have plenty of officials and unofficial Inspire bands to mix up the look too and that's no doubt going to give it more appeal than other trackers.

-You also have connected GPS support, which means you can use your phone's GPS signal to more accurately track outdoor activities.
+You also have connected GPS support, which means you can use your phone's GPS signal to more accurately track outdoor activities more.
 We are disappointed to see that an altimeter misses the cut once again, which means you still can't track elevation like stairs climbed during your day.